 A. IU Libraries and the University Architects Office continue to study the needs for the Lilly Library collections and potential locations.
 Indiana University is fortunate to have a state-of-the-art Auxiliary Library Facility (ALF) where collections from all over the campus are stored in a high security and climate-controlled environment.
 Ideally a large percentage of the Lilly Library collections will be stored in the ALF.
 Indeed, some materials from the Lilly Library collections are already stored here to take advantage of optimal preservation conditions.

 A. It is common for a project of this scale to take 12-16 months, with additional time needed to relocate collections.

 A. All staff will be needed during the renovation.
 There is significant work required to provide access to, instruct with, support research with, conserve, describe, organize, and digitize the massive collections of the Lilly Library.
 Lilly staff will be available throughout the renovation and will continue to offer their expertise to the IU community and beyond.
 The staff of the Lilly Library will continue their work as well as participate in the moving of collections and planning for the renovation.

 A. The Lilly Library is committed to the teaching mission of IU.
-Some teaching with Lilly Library materials will continue through the renovation using alternate procedures still being defined.
+Some teaching with Lilly Library materials will continue through the renovation using alternate procedures.

 A location at Herman B Wells Library has been identified for classroom teaching as early as Spring semester 2020.
 There will be limitations, however, and those faculty members in the Libraries’ Primary Source Immersion Program will receive some prioritization, based on the prior planning already in place for these courses.

 A. The Lilly Library is so much more than a building.
 The very generous $10.9M gift from Lilly Endowment, Inc. makes the renovation of the building’s infrastructure possible.
 However, there are many special projects and opportunities that will require additional support.